Enhanced interrogation techniques: Development of techniques and training

-While Jane Mayer reported for The New Yorker:

 According to the SERE affiliate and two other sources familiar with the program, after September 11 several psychologists versed in SERE techniques began advising interrogators at Guantánamo Bay and elsewhere.
 Some of these psychologists essentially "tried to reverse-engineer" the SERE program, as the affiliate put it.
 "They took good knowledge and used it in a bad way", another of the sources said.
 Interrogators and BSCT members at Guantánamo adopted coercive techniques similar to those employed in the SERE program.